 What you will need

-Open Hood - Pull on the hood, release under the dashboard, and open the hood.
+Open Hood – Pull on the hood, release it under the dashboard, and open it.

-- Remove old light bulb - Locate the back of the headlight assembly that has the burned bulb.
+- Remove the old light bulb – Locate the back of the headlight assembly with the burned bulb.

-Install new low beam light bulb - Remove the old bulb from the socket by pulling it.
+- Install new low-beam light bulb – Remove the old bulb from the socket by pulling it.
 Press the new bulb into the socket.
-Align the tabs on the socket with the slots in the headlamp assembly and twist the socket to lock in in place.
+Align the tabs on the socket with the slots in the headlamp assembly and twist the socket to lock it in place.

 - Replace the headlight bulb cover – Install the headlamp cover by twisting it clockwise.